kthejoker/HadoopTweetAnalyser/README.md

 A Practical Guide To Big Data - Demo Code
 ===================

+This guide was prepared in conjunction with a presentation given to the Houston BI Users Meetup group on July 24, 2015.
+The PowerPoint presentation is included in the codebase.

 This code and instruction guide contain the basic steps to get started with Big Data in Microsoft's Azure platform.
 It utilizes the following technologies:

 * Microsoft Azure's HDInsight Hadoop cluster